scicloj/clojisr/README.md

 ## Testing

-The tests are genedated from the tutorials by Clay.
+The tests are regular clojure.test tests, but are auto-genedated from the tutorials.

 ## Tools used